A boardroom of students in a lecture

 Transferable skills

-The course starts with a business foundation year in which you'll explore value-creation in business, learn to use financial information to make informed and responsible decisions, and develop business intelligence and analytical capabilities to interpret data in a meaningful way.
+You’ll begin by studying a suite of core units.
+You'll explore value-creation in business, learn to use financial information to make informed and responsible decisions, and develop business intelligence and analytical capabilities to interpret data.
+This will provide you with a strong base to build on as you progress through the course.

 Customise your course